meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 chose to incite as much outrage as possible at the cost of honesty and nuance.

-Many of the letter's signatories tell personal stories of RMS being arrogant, insensitive, presumptuous, or inappropriate and have concluded that RMS is unsuitable as a leader or spokesperson.
+Many of the letter's signatories tell personal stories of RMS being arrogant, insensitive, presumptuous, or inappropriate, and have concluded that RMS is unsuitable as a leader or spokesperson.
 This is a perfectly justifiable stance to take---especially for those that experienced or observed misbehavior themselves.
 Yet, the letter focuses on what RMS has said rather than done, and makes accusations that are much more grave.